 - a.
 Unauthorized entry to or use of college premises, including both buildings and grounds. - b.
-Unauthorized possession or use of keys or access card to any college facility or other property. - c.
+Unauthorized possession or use of keys or access card to any college facility or other property.

+- c.
 Unauthorized Contractual Services for maintenance, repair, or other work regarding campus facilities. - d.
-Violation of the Curfew Policy (see page 306 of this Bulletin). - e.
-Violation of the Guest Policy (see page 306 of this Bulletin). - f.
-Solicitation of funds and distribution of leaflets and/or materials (door-to-door offerings) are prohibited on campus without written permission of the Dean of Students.
+Violation of the Curfew Policy (see Annual Security Report of this Bulletin). - e.
+Violation of the Guest Policy (see Annual Security Report of this Bulletin). - f.
+Solicitation of funds and distribution of leaflets and/or materials (door-to-door offerings) are prohibited on campus without the written permission of the Dean of Students.
 Buying, selling, and/or attempting to sell merchandise or services (profiting by any means) is also prohibited.